-- 1. Documentation indicating the patient is pregnant or references to the pregnancy. - 2.
+- 1. Documentation indicating the patient is pregnant or references to the pregnancy.
+See example list in technical specifications. - 2.
 A basic physical obstetrical examination that includes auscultation for the fetal heart tone, or pelvic exam with obstetric observations, or measurement of fundus height. - 3.
-Evidence that a prenatal care procedure was performed such as: - Screening test in the form of an obstetric panel - TORCH antibody panel alone, or - A rubella antibody test/titer with an Rh incompatibility (ABO/Rh) blood typing, or - Ultrasound of a pregnant uterus.'
+Evidence that a prenatal care procedure was performed such as: - Screening test in the form of an obstetric panel - TORCH antibody panel alone, or - A rubella antibody test/titer with an Rh incompatibility (ABO/Rh) blood typing, or - Ultrasound of a pregnant uterus.